 The degree is offered under three options:

 - Plan A (Thesis) program option which involves the completion of minimum number of graduate level coursework credits and a thesis research project

-- Plan B (Project) program option which involves the completion of a larger number of minimum coursework credits and a professional project or paper (Note: Computer Science only; the Plan B option is not offered for Electrical and Computer Engineering)
+- Plan B (Project) program option which involves the completion of a larger number of minimum coursework credits and a professional project or paper

 - Plan C (Coursework Projects) program option which involves a minimum number of graduate level coursework credits and coursework projects (most common plan pursued by those who complete courses entirely through UNITE)